Artificial plants: Magic water flowers

 or houses or people.
-They were sold in 1957 by Sears and are advertized in House & Garden of 1968.
+They were sold in 1957 by Sears and are advertised in House & Garden of 1968.

-Nowadays they are made from synthetic fibers.
+Nowadays, they are made from synthetic fibers.
 In the past, they were made by compressing the stems of the Japanese laurel tree, the cores of the elm tree, and wood chips.
 Corn stalks have also been used.
 They are thought to have been introduced to Japan from China during the Edo period.
 During the Enpo era, it became popular to float them in sake cups as a pastime at drinking parties.